arkency/posts/posts/2017-11-22-weekly-quarantine.md

 ---
-title: "Quarantine your non-deterministic tests with a time limit"
 created_at: 2017-11-22 10:02:37 +0100
 publish: true
 author: Robert Pankowecki
 tags: [ 'quarantine', 'testing' ]
 newsletter: arkency_form
 ---

+# Quarantine your non-deterministic tests with a time limit

 In a fantastic article [Eradicating Non-Determinism in Tests](https://martinfowler.com/articles/nonDeterminism.html) Martin Fowler shares his strategies for dealing with random failures in your test suite.
 I especially like the idea of quarantine: to temporarily disable a certain test and come back later to fix it.
 But disabling a randomly failing test is the easy part.
 The question is, what to do next?